werf/werf/docs/_includes/reference/cli/werf_host_cleanup.short.md

-cleanup old unused werf cache and data of all projects on host machine
+cleanup old unused werf cache and data of all projects on host machine.